 The mutual learning relationship between Duke Divinity School and the Methodist Church of South Africa focuses upon:

-- The ministry of reconciliation
+- the ministry of reconciliation

-- Ongoing critique of our efforts to facilitate justice and peace throughout the world
+- ongoing critique of our efforts to facilitate justice and peace throughout the world

-- Celebration of peoples in our respective countries who bear witness to the ministry of Christ and the power of the Holy Spirit
+- celebration of peoples in our respective countries who bear witness to the ministry of Christ and the power of the Holy Spirit

-- Mutual friendship and dialogue whereby we bear one another’s burdens
+- mutual friendship and dialogue whereby we bear one another’s burdens

 - Academic and or ministerial exchange possibilities for Ugandan students.

 - Field Education placements for DDS students in Kampala, Uganda or its surrounding areas.
-M.Div. student Jay Carney was the first to engage in this endeavor in 2004.